aiven/devportal/docs/platform/howto/aws-privatelink-setup-step-by-step-using-aiven-and-aws-web-console.rst

 3.4 Wait privatelink status to be active
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After clicking "create", wait for the Privatelink status change from
+After clicking "create", wait for the Privatelink status to change from
 "creating" to "active".
 You will also see the AWS service name, looks
 like ``com.amazonaws.vpce.ap-southeast-2.vpce-svc-00000000000000000`` .
 You will need this in the next step.